43rd District Court Judge Keith Hunt in Madison Heights, Michigan

 Education and Professional Facts About Judge Hunt

-Judge Hunt regularly attends the National Judicial College and American Academy of Judicial Education.
+Judge Keith Hunt in Madison Heights regularly attends the National Judicial College and American Academy of Judicial Education.
 He belongs to the American Judges Association, Michigan District Judges Association, Oakland County District Judges Association, and the Oakland County Bar Association.
-He once served as an Oakland County District Court Mediator, and on Oakland County Bar Association District Court Committee, Oakland Bar Adams Pratt Foundation Education Committee, and the South Oakland Bar Association.
+He once served as an Oakland County District Court Mediator and on Oakland County Bar Association District Court Committee, Oakland Bar Adams Pratt Foundation Education Committee, and the South Oakland Bar Association.

 In addition to work within the 43rd District, Judge Hunt has been a lecturer and moderator for the F.B.I.
 National Academy Associates’ Michigan Police Executive Development Seminar (M.P.E.D.S.), and he has given educational, legal lectures to the F.B.I. in Detroit.